mendicant-original/newman/README.md

 ![Newman](http://i.imgur.com/92bZB.jpg)

-Newman exists to make building simple email based applications as easy as Sinatra makes building simple web applications, and to make sharing useful email processing extensions as easy as Rack makes sharing web framework extensions.
+Newman is an experimental framework for building email-based applications which aims to do for email what Rack and Sinatra have done for web programming.

 ### For a demonstration of how Newman is used: